 - Died December 15, 2010 in Cleveland, OH USA

 "Feller was the fastest pitcher I've ever seen, and he had the best curveball I've ever seen." - Jim Hegan

 When Feller graduated in 1937, NBC Radio covered the event.
 Overall, he went 9-7 and struck out 150 batters during the course of that summer.
-The next year, he struck out 18 Detroit Tigers on the season's final day, breaking his previous record for strikeouts in a game.
+The next year, 1938, he struck out 18 Detroit Tigers on the season's final day, breaking his previous record for strikeouts in a game.
+That total remains the Cleveland Indians record for most by a pitcher in a nine-inning game, having only been matched by Corey Kluber in 2015.
 He won 17 games that year, leading the AL with 240 strikeouts and making the All-Star team for the first time in his career.
 Over the next three seasons he cemented his place as one of the top hurlers in the game, winning 76 games and leading the league in wins and strikeouts in each campaign.
-On April 16th, 1940, he threw a no-hitter against the Chicago White Sox, becoming the only big leaguer to throw a no-no on Opening Day.
+On April 16, 1940, he threw a no-hitter against the Chicago White Sox, becoming the only big leaguer to throw a no-no on Opening Day.

 On December 9, 1941, the day after the bombing of Pearl Harbor, Feller enlisted in the Navy, putting aside his 3-C draft deferment as his family's sole support and becoming the first Major Leaguer to enlist.
 During the war, he was CPO aboard the battleship Alabama in the North Atlantic (escorting American ships) and South Pacific (8 invasions); he earned five Campaign Ribbons and eight battle stars.
 Missing nearly four seasons of baseball, he was released from active duty on August 24, 1945.